 - B.A. in economics & philosophy, Bucknell University

-- de lose Reyes, G., Kim, T. W., & Weaver, G. R. in press.
+- de los Reyes, G., Kim, T. W., & Weaver, G. R. 2017.
 Teaching ethics in business schools: A conversation on disciplinary differences, academic provincialism, and the case for integrated pedagogy.
 Academy of Management Learning and Education.

 - Mitchell, R. K., Weaver, G. R., Agle, B. R., Bailey, A. D., Carlson, J. 2016.
 Stakeholder agency and social welfare: Pluralism and decision making in the multi-objective corporation.
 Academy of Management Review.

 - Treviño, L. K. & Weaver, G. R., 2010.
 Advances in research on punishment in organizations: Descriptive and normative perspectives.
 In M. Schminke, ed., Managerial Ethics: Managing the Psychology of Morality.
-Oxford & New York: Routledge, 177-204.
+Oxford & New York: Routledge.

 Awards & Honors

-- Alfred Lerner College of Business & Economics Outstanding Scholar Award, 2013
+- Outstanding scholar award, Alfred Lerner College of Business & Economics, 2013

-- Scholarly impact award from the Journal of Management, 2011
+- Scholarly impact award, the Journal of Management, 2011

-- Best article award, from the International Association for Business and Society (for best article published by an IABS member in any journal), 2010
+- Best article award, International Association for Business and Society, 2010, 2018

 - Executive MBA program Distinguished Instructor award, 2000